t0thkr1s/gpp-decrypt/SETUP.md

-# Quick Setup for PyPI Publishing
+# Quick Setup for PyPI Publishing (Trusted Publishing)

 ## What You Need to Do